Ionio-io/Stable-diffusion-PyTorch/README.md

 ### Customization
 This implementation allows for easy customization and extension.
 You can modify the generation parameters, integrate new models, or experiment with different diffusion techniques by editing the corresponding Python scripts.

-### Contributing
-Contributions to the Stable Diffusion PyTorch project are welcome!
-Please refer to `CONTRIBUTING.md` for guidelines on how to contribute.

 ### License
 This project is released under the MIT License.
 See LICENSE for more details.